sbnguah/MedStatsBook/_book/Diagnostic-Tests.md

 ```

 **Conclusion**: With the high (all above 0.9) Sensitivity, Specificity, PPV and
-NPV this appears to be a very good test.
+NPV, the test appears to be a very good one.
 This is confirmed by the relatively
 high LR+ and low LR-.